MLorenz04/MLorenz04/README.md

 # My project and repositories
 Here you can find the works/projects on which I am **currently** working.
 Some of them are old and some of them are not updated or not finished...
 We all know that xD

+## Connections
+Connections is a logic game in which you are asked to find four groups, each having four words with something in common.

+> [!NOTE]
+> This project is nearly finished and I hope that one day i will add more features :)

 ## AeMMO
 AeMMO is a series of Minecraft plugins to enhance the vanilla experience.
 Some of those plugins are AeArcheology or AeFishing.
 In the future, I would like to enhance mining and lumberjacking :)